 The Santa Catarina region experiences warmer summers and is generally cooler compared to the rest of Brazil.Cooler temperatures prevail from March to July while the warmest temperatures are felt between the months of December and February.
 From this analysis, the best time to visit Florianopolis is from November to March.

 Greater Florianopolis or Floripa as it’s fondly known is home to over 40 amazing beaches overlooking the infinite Atlantic Ocean.

-Jurere beach is located around residential precincts.
+Jurere Beach is located around residential precincts.
 The people living around the beach area are very friendly and welcoming.
-The beach has characteristically calm waters and a fine line of white sands.
+The beach has characteristically calm waters and a fine line of white sand.

 There are plenty of restaurants and high-end hotels in the area that offer breathtaking views of the ocean and beachfront.
-Popular servings include seafood and local topical drinks.
+Popular servings include seafood and local tropical drinks.

 The beach spans 3.2 km and is about 22 km from downtown Florianopolis.
 The area is currently undergoing massive urban development to make it an international hub of tourism.

 Looking for a cool surfing beach?
 Look no further!
 Situated about 11 kilometers from Florianopolis City, Praia Mole is a popular surfing spot both for locals and tourists.

 There are three bars where you can grab a drink and listen to electronic music.
 You will also find a big hippie and LGBTQ+ community there which will make you feel included.

 The waves are usually huge there, so it is not really suitable for swimming.
 However, the nightlife there and the vibes will definitely not leave you disappointed.

 This is one of the oldest beaches in Florianopolis.
 It started out as a remote fishing outpost before turning out into a leading health and wellness resort in the larger Floripa region.